vantage-sh/docs.vantage.sh/docs/rbac.md

 import TabItem from '@theme/TabItem';
 import Checkmark from '@site/src/components/icons/Checkmark';

-:::note
+:::note Early Access
 This feature is currently in Early Access.
 :::

 Advanced role-based access controls are available within Vantage for Enterprise tier accounts.
 These controls facilitate fine-grained management of resource access through two distinct levels: organization and team.

 - **Organization access**: This level determines a user's access to a given [workspace](/workspaces).
 Organization access also determines the team-level permissions assigned to a given user to interact with Settings-related functions, such as configuring provider integrations or creating teams, as well as Financial Planning functions, such as Autopilot and Budget Alerts.
 - **Team-based access**: Offering more detailed control, this level determines the specific Cost Reporting resources — such as Cost Reports, dashboards, or folders — that a user can view and/or edit.
-By default, all users are members of the "Everyone" team, which is granted access to all resources.
+By default, all users are members of the "Everyone" team.
+Org Owners have the ability to control what workspaces/resources the Everyone team can access.
 You can update the access accordingly based on your organization's access control strategy.

 Both access types have three available roles – Owner, Editor, and Viewer – each with its own set of permissions.
 These permissions are distinct for account [Settings](/rbac#settings-permissions) functions, [Cost Reporting](/rbac#cost-reporting-resources-organization-permissions) functions, and [Financial Planning](/rbac#financial-planning-permissions) functions.

 :::note
 The RBAC feature is provided with Enterprise accounts.
-Accounts in non-Enterprise tiers have a single owner or member role that is global.
+Accounts in non-Enterprise tiers have a single owner, member, or viewer role that is global.
 :::

 ## Organization Access Control